CodeHarborHub/codeharborhub.github.io/docs/html/text-formatting/headings.md

 description: In this tutorial, you will learn about headings in HTML.
 Headings are used to define the structure of a web page and are used to provide a hierarchy of information.
 ---

-# Heading into HTML: A Comprehensive Guide to HTML Headings

-Hello, fellow web adventurers!
 Today, we’re setting off on an exciting journey to explore one of the fundamental building blocks of HTML: headings.
 Whether you’re a coding novice or a seasoned developer, understanding how to use headings effectively can transform your web pages from bland to grand.
 So, grab a comfy seat, maybe a snack, and let’s dive headfirst into the world of HTML headings.

 ## What Are Headings?